Hunt Big Trees

 - Measuring tape (100’ reel tape demarcated in feet and inches recommended)

-- Yard stick (for estimating tree height using the “stick trick”)
+- Yard stick (for estimating tree height using the “stick trick”).
+Note: measurement will have to be verified by our program with a clinometer or laser hypsometer.

 - Map and/or GPS unit